 Skip to contents

-nppes() allows the user to search the National Plan and Provider Enumeration System (NPPES) NPI Registry, a free directory of all active NPI records.
+Search the National Plan and Provider Enumeration System (NPPES) NPI Registry, a free directory of all active NPI records.

 Usage